I led marketing strategy for Fuckup Nights NYC.

 So much advice we hear in life comes from people who have personal motivations and incentives that influence the advice they give.
 Because of that, it’s difficult to trust and follow advice others give us.

 Instead of hearing people tell us what to do, when we hear people tell us about their mistakes it’s easier for us to learn from their experience and apply these lessons to our own lives because vulnerability inspires trust.
-We often learn more from stories of failure than from success stories.
+We often learn more from stories about failure than success stories.

 Founders talked about how they crashed their startups into the ground.
 They told us how they became financially successful while their relationships fell apart.
 They told us how they succeeded briefly while destroying their marriages.
 They shared how selling millions of drugs in the LES prepared them to create a successful life outside prison.
 They shared how they raised money until they lost control of their company.
 They shared how they burned themselves out working late night after night with no end in sight.